How to Track Competitors on Twitter

 Usually yes.
 Timelines help the team compare messaging, cadence, and changes in behavior across time, which is hard to do from isolated posts alone.

-Can competitor tracking feed AI workflows?
+Can competitor tracking support your own AI workflows workflow?

 How should I evaluate whether the workflow is working?